UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_14.md

 We defined transformations on the numeric and categorical features, on a column transformer, and on a pipeline.

-You’ll also notice that we can specify \`remainder=“passthrough” in our
+You’ll also notice that we can specify `remainder="passthrough"` in our pipeline.

 This seems great but it seems quite a lot.